 Children not using Breakfast Club can be brought to school between 8.00am and 8.20am every day, where a member of staff will welcome them on the drive as part of our kiss and drop system.
 Registration takes place from 8.25am.

-Each term parents are given the curriculum plan.
+Each term, parents are given the curriculum plan.
 These will show parents any topics or themes that term and means that they can help reinforce learning at home.

-St Piran's places a high emphasis on mathematics and every pupil in the school has at least one mathematics lesson every day.
-The school begins setting in Year 2 placing the children in four ability groups which allows all pupils to find their correct level and gives each of them the opportunity to develop their mathematics skills.
-The sets are constantly reviewed throughout Middle and Upper school and regular testing and teacher assessment ensures that each pupil is in the appropriate set.
+St Piran's places a high emphasis on mathematics, and every pupil in the school has at least one mathematics lesson every day.
+The school begins setting in Year 2, placing the children in four ability groups, which allows all pupils to find their correct level and gives each of them the opportunity to develop their mathematics skills.
+The sets are constantly reviewed throughout Middle and Upper School, and regular testing and teacher assessment ensures that each pupil is in the appropriate set.

 The progress and development of St Piran's pupils in mathematics is outstanding, allowing them to achieve excellent results throughout the school and, most importantly, giving them access to senior schools of their choice.

 Digital literacy is taught from Year 1 to ensure that children can express themselves and develop their ideas through information and communication technology.
-They are taught to be responsible, competent and creative users of information and communication technology, who understand about e-safety.
+They are taught to be responsible, competent and creative users of information and communication technology who understand about e-safety.
 Computer programming is introduced from Year 1 using control toys, such as Bee-Bots and interactive programming tools, such as Scratch Junior on the iPads.
-Children also develop an understanding of how information technology is used in the real world and how it impacts on their lives through the role-play of real-life scenarios, such as visiting a supermarket, library or bank.
+Children also develop an understanding of how information technology is used in the real world and how it impacts their lives through the role-play of real-life scenarios, such as visiting a supermarket, library or bank.

 The children are taught French by specialist linguists.
-Lessons are informal in their delivery; activities are lively, with the focus on oral communication, and the children develop the confidence to participate enthusiastically and without inhibition.
+Lessons are informal in their delivery; activities are lively, with a focus on oral communication, and the children develop the confidence to participate enthusiastically and without inhibition.

-Music lessons and performance opportunities offer pupils the chance to step outside their comfort-zones in a safe and constructive environment.
+Music lessons and performance opportunities offer pupils the chance to step outside their comfort zones in a safe and constructive environment.
 Our specialist teachers ensure the correct techniques are used from a very early age.